joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==

+= 2.0.22 =

+* Bug fix: "Only singular pages" option check as a boolean, but was actually a string.
+* Bug fix: Mark dividers in mini cart with `aria-hidden="true"`.

 = 2.0.21 =